ShivaKrishna-07/exam-prep/README.md

 ## 🚀 Project Overview

 **Prep** is an academic support platform built for college students to simplify exam preparation.
-It provides **syllabus-wise notes, previous year question papers (PYQs), curated video resources, and AI-powered analysis** to identify important and frequently repeated questions.
+It provides **subject-wise notes, previous year question papers (PYQs), syllabus, curated video resources, and AI-powered analysis** to identify important and frequently repeated questions.

 The platform aims to reduce scattered resources and bring everything under **one centralized learning system**.